 Proposals submitted after this date may be considered for selection, but preference will be given to those proposals received by the deadline.

-Why should I present at an IMIA Conference?
+Why should I present at an IMIA Virtual Conference?

 Speaking at an IMIA Conference is a challenging and rewarding opportunity.
 All proposals are selected through a competitive peer-review process.
 If your proposal is selected, you may take advantage of the following benefits: